-Serbia: Gas Transit through Serbia More Expensive8.
-October 2014. / News Serbia Energy
+Serbia: Gas Transit through Serbia More Expensive, News Serbia Energy

 If gas company„Srbijagas” wants to achieve positive business results, it must have a realistic price of gas towards distributors and the countries to which the gas goes.